-Climate
+Climate Resiliency

-Our oceans and our climate are tightly linked with both experiencing unprecedented changes that risk the stability of our planet for future generations.
-In this Ocean Decade, Blue Carbon offers a ray of hope.
-Blue Carbon is a term that describes all of the carbon dioxide pulled out of the earth’s atmosphere and stored in marine ecosystems.
-We have discovered that these marine ecosystems are far more efficient at sequestering carbon than land-based ecosystems and trap carbon for thousands of years.
-These Blue Carbon ecosystems are often described as carbon hot spots or carbon sinks.
+Through this research, we have also discovered that Blue Carbon ecosystems are far more efficient at sequestering carbon than land-based ecosystems and trap carbon for centuries.
 When these locations are damaged or disturbed, all of the carbon that was sequestered in marine sediment is released back into the environment, exacerbating the impacts of climate change.
 The most common Blue Carbon ecosystems worldwide are salt marshes, mangrove forests, seagrass meadows, and kelp beds.

 Images by Shane Gross and Cristina Mittermeier.